IamThejus/Fizzy/README.md

 # Fizzy

-Fizzy, a database entry software
+Fizzy, a database entry software.

 # Use of this software